 Number 5 in A Song of Ice and Fire

 Read from 2013-10-11 to 2013-12-20

+Review: It gets better.
+Don’t worry.
+It does.
 Of course, I’m comparing A Dance With Dragons to Feast for Crows.
 I felt that Dance with Dragons started at pretty much the level at which Feast for Crows ended, which is something.
 My main problem with the previous book was that I just couldn’t bring myself to care properly about most of what happened.
 I found the story itself to be a little more compelling from the start of this book, but I still found myself not really caring as much as I felt that I should have.
 For a while I was worried that this was my fault and that I had just stopped caring about the series all together.
 However, and though it took a while, Dance of Dragons succeeded in pulling me back into the universe.
 Eventually all the threads seemed to come together in a way which doesn’t quite justify everything I have been complaining about, but at least serves to explain it.
 The book ends on a couple of high notes and, annoyingly, made me want to start the next book right away.
 That’s a feeling I haven’t had since the end of the first book, and it is just typical that I should get it again now that I’m caught up.